newagehardcore/infocloud/project.md

 *   **Primary Source of Truth:** This `project.md` file.
 Refer to it for architecture, data flow, and key components.
 *   **Verify Assumptions:** The codebase evolves.
 If instructed changes conflict with this document, verify against the current code (`src/` and `news-backend/src/`) before proceeding.
 Ask for clarification if discrepancies arise.
 *   **Focus on Backend/Frontend Separation:** Maintain the client-server boundary.
 *   **LLM Usage:** Changes related to text analysis likely involve `news-backend/src/services/llmService.js` and potentially `news-backend/src/services/wordProcessingService.js`.
+The `wordProcessingService.js` is also responsible for building the global keyword cache, associating keywords with categories derived from `NewsItem.source.category`.
-*   **Data Source:** News originates from RSS feeds managed via Miniflux API, processed, and stored in MongoDB (`NewsItem` collection). **Sources themselves are managed in the MongoDB `Source` collection.** The frontend consumes data *from the backend API*, not directly from Miniflux or RSS.
+*   **Data Source:** News originates from RSS feeds managed via Miniflux API, processed, and stored in MongoDB (`NewsItem` collection). **Sources themselves are managed in the MongoDB `Source` collection, which defines `source.category` validated against the `NewsCategory` enum (in `news-backend/src/types/index.js`).** The frontend consumes data *from the backend API*, not directly from Miniflux or RSS.
 *   **State Management (Frontend):** Check `src/contexts/` or `src/hooks/` for primary state management patterns.
 *   **Visualization:** The core 3D cloud is likely rendered by a component in `src/components/` using data passed as props.